-Unmanned VSP services
+Unmanned VSP Services

 Through the use of a suitable internet connection OptaSense can provide unmanned VSP services through remote monitoring of OptaSense equipment and data.
 This significantly reduced cost and HSE exposure for our client by reducing lodging, substance and day rates for an onsite operator, in exchange for a daily remote monitoring fee.

-The quality of the DAS-VSP acquired using our ODH4 IU surpassed our client’s expectations.
+The quality of the DAS-VSP acquired using our ODH-4 IU surpassed our client’s expectations.
 This included data collected on multimode fiber, actively producing and injecting wellbores and those positioned subsalt.